joemarlo/yahtzee/README.md

 One of the core challenges when playing [yahtzee](https://en.wikipedia.org/wiki/Yahtzee) is determining which die to keep before throwing your second and third rolls.
 Plenty has been [written](http://mathworld.wolfram.com/Yahtzee.html) on the [probabilities](https://www.thoughtco.com/probability-of-rolling-a-yahtzee-3126593) of yahtzee rolls and [simulating](http://galsterhome.com/stats/Tutorial/SAS19.htm) [yahtzee](https://www.reddit.com/r/dataisbeautiful/comments/8vgxwl/simulating_10000_yahtzee_dice_throws_how_many/) outcomes.
 The goal of this script is to go one step further and optimize future rolls by determining likely outcomes after your first roll.

 `calculate.score()`: function calculates the score of a given roll.
-Allows us to simulate a single roll and view the results
+Allows us to simulate a single roll and view the results.
 ```
 calculate.score(verbose = TRUE)
 # A tibble: 14 x 2